Retention policies

 If there are overlapping or conflicting policies:

-• If a multiple policies have been assigned to a single group, the one with the shortest retention will be applied.
+• If a multiple policies have been assigned for deleted users, the one with the shortest retention will be applied.

 1.2.
 Policy for deleted OneDrive files